dorfingerjonas/movie-theater-template/README.md

 ## Step 4: Repositories

-The `InitBean.java` has been done for you, read it carefully and try to understand what the code actually does!
+The `InitBean.java` has been done for you, read it carefully and try to understand what the code does!

 ### MovieRepository